August 7th 2020

 Chocolate: While the diet largely suggests avoiding sugar as it's 'not a necessary food group' according to Dr Hyman, he enjoys a little dark chocolate every day and says dessert a couple of times a week is fine.

 Alcohol: Dr Hyman says as long as you don't depend on alcohol to help you wind down, enjoying a glass every so often while on the Pegan Diet is no issue.
 "An occasional glass of alcohol is fine but daily can be problematic," he writes.
 "Stick to one serving three or four times a week at most.
 A serving is 25ml of hard liquor, 125ml of wine or 250ml of beer."

 What can’t you eat (or eat a lot of)?

-Dairy: The main reasons for this are tolerance-related (most people in Dr Hyman's experience can’t tolerate dairy) and lack of evidence surrounding dairy’s benefits.
+Dairy: the main reasons for this are tolerance-related (most people in Dr Hyman's experience can’t tolerate dairy) and lack of evidence surrounding dairy’s benefits.
 In his Got Proof blog, Dr Hyman highlights studies that indicate that it can contribute to obesity, diabetes, heart disease and cancer and increase (not decrease) the risk of osteoporosis.
 Grass-fed butter and ghee are exceptions.

 As you’ve probably gleaned from the above, the diet’s pretty restrictive.
 And, as Daniel highlights, it can take a little getting used to.
 “In the initial stages, there will be some planning needed.
 Some may fret over eating out, but it can be done easily - you just have to forgo the bread basket and high carb dishes.”